clearclaw/18xx_1820/README.md

 - **1820-Map-letter.pdf** - 9 US letter sized pages.

-The multi-page formats have small overlaps between the sections, which allows them to be more easily laminated and then taped together into an accurate non-gappy map which also folds up neatly for storage.
+The multi-page formats have small overlaps between the sections, which allows them to be more easily laminated or mounted and then taped together into an accurate non-gappy map which also folds up neatly for storage.

 #### Shares